THUDM/CogCoM/README.md

 ## License

-The code in this repository is open source under the [Apache-2.0 license](./LICENSE), while the use of the CogVLM model weights must comply with the [Model License](./MODEL_LICENSE).
+The code in this repository is open source under the [Apache-2.0 license](./LICENSE), while the use of the CogCoM model weights must comply with the [Model License](./MODEL_LICENSE).